selenorks/VersionOne.SDK.Python/README.md

 # VersionOne Python SDK #

 _Officially distributed via PyPi (pip) as: __v1pysdk___<br>
-_An older version of this package, which follows flows with this version numbering, was distributed as 'v1pysdk-unoffical'_
+_An older version of this package, which flows with this version numbering, was distributed as 'v1pysdk-unoffical'_

 The VersionOne Python SDK is an open-source and community supported client for the VersionOne API.